010 Coding Collective

 Verification = acceptance

-ChatGPT has set the standard for AI interfaces.
-But that standard is designed for complete autonomy, not for collaboration with an expert who needs to verify.
+ChatGPT has set the standard for AI interfaces, but that standard is designed for complete autonomy, not for collaboration with an expert who needs to verify.

 The standard AI interface has a few fundamental problems: